Sbcdn/drasil/vidar/README.md

 # Vidar

 ## Summary
-Vidar is the Gateway to retrieve data from the reward and distribution system.
-It needs API key authentication from a registered user which has the permission to use the reward and distribution system and its information.
+'Vidar' is the gateway to retrieve data from the reward and distribution system.
+It needs API key authentication from a registered user who has the permission to use the reward and distribution system and its information.

 * [Documentation](https://docs.drasil.io/reward-and-distribution/drasil-rewards-api/reward-information)